Larry King, legendary talk show host, dies at 87 - Local News 8

 King hosted “Larry King Live” on CNN for over 25 years, interviewing presidential candidates, celebrities, athletes, movie stars and everyday people.
 He retired in 2010 after taping more than 6,000 episodes of the show.

-King had been hospitalized with Covid-19 in early January at Cedars-Sinai, a source close to the family said at the time.
+King had been hospitalized with Covid-19 in late December at Cedars-Sinai, a source close to the family said at the time.

-“We mourn the passing of our colleague Larry King,” CNN President Jeff Zucker said in a statement.

-King battled a number of health problems, suffering several heart attacks.
+He battled a number of health problems over the years, suffering several heart attacks.
 In 1987, he underwent quintuple bypass surgery, inspiring him to establish the Larry King Cardiac Foundation to provide assistance to those without insurance.

 More recently, King revealed in 2017 that he had been diagnosed with lung cancer and successfully underwent surgery to treat it.
 He also underwent a procedure in 2019 to address angina.

 King also suffered personal loss last year when two of his adult children died within weeks of each other: Andy King, 65, suffered a heart attack and daughter Chaia King, 52, died after being diagnosed with lung cancer.
-King is survived by three sons.
+King is survived by three sons, Larry, Jr., Chance and Cannon, who released a statement following their father’s death.

+“The world knew Larry King as a great broadcaster and interviewer, but to us he was ‘Dad.’
+He was the man who lovingly obsessed over our daily schedules and our well-being, and who took such immense pride in our accomplishments — large, small, or imagined,” their statement said.

+“Through it all, we knew without a doubt in the world that he loved us more than life itself.
+He was an amazing father, and he was fiercely loyal to those lucky enough to call him a friend.
+We will miss him every single day of our lives.”

 In an era filled with star newsmen, King was a giant — among the most prominent questioners on television and a host to presidents, movie stars and world class athletes.